bradymiller/bradymiller.github.io/todo/index.md

 ### STAT
 1. Test and release patch 2 (pending testing)
-1. AWS set up reserved instances of ec2/rds stuff to decrease costs (done; keeping reg db on demand since will hopefully go away in a couple months; waiting to hear back from rd on turning off 3 ec2 and 1 rds instances)
 1. Release 5.0.2 xampp package (ensure add `Options -Indexes` to the apache config)
 1. 5.0.2 release security specific blog
 1. 5.0.2 release PR